amartyahatua/questions/algorithm.md

 1) Write a Memoized solution for LCS problem.
 Note that the Tabular solution is given in the CLRS book.
 2) How would you choose between Memoization and Tabulation?

 # What is optimal substructure property (OSP) ?
-Why finding shortest path finding paroblem has OSP but does not have in longest path finding problem?
+Why OSP present in shortest path finding paroblem but does not have in longest path finding problem?